 While it is certainly true that, at least in general, good writing is altruistic and polite in that it respects the reader, good writing is also selfish--someone else who writes better can get the credit.
-I know of papers in my field whose (important) ideas or results never gained widespread recognition, and were superceded by a paper in which the writer did a better job of articulating the ideas.
+I know of papers in my field whose (important) results never gained widespread recognition, and were superceded by a later paper which was written better.
 The author of the second paper is the one that gets remembered in citations and textbooks.
-Granted it isn't just the clarity of exposition, but often the depth and breadth of the second paper.
+It isn't just the clarity of exposition, but often the depth and breadth of the later paper that leads to broader readership.
 However, this depth and breadth can emerge in part from an effort to clearly communicate thoughts and intuitions that are otherwise to vague to be useful.
 Thus...